MathiasReichardt/HypermediaUi/README.md

   - developer configs: show empty sections, show classes, show raw tab

 - Read selflink and place a refresh button on entities, this could be the first link to extract from default rendering
-- Add copy self link button "coyp entity ref" so if action needs are reference it is easy to copy.
-Also for embedded entities
 - Add copy button to arbitary links
 - Add warning are where messages can be shown, maybe console like

 - Authorization/Authentification support
   - basic authentification
   - JSON Web Tokens (+ OAuth?)

+- Add option to add custom headers using the config

+- make more pretty look for nested objects and lists

 ## Code
 - Refactor breadcrum into own control